folknor/factorio-shuttle/README.md

 The mod adds a new keybinding; "Call nearest shuttle" that defaults to Ctrl+J.

-Pressing this keybind will call the nearest (to your characters position) shuttle train to the nearest station; or the station you have selected (hover your mouse over), or the station you have open (station interface)
+Pressing this keybind will call the nearest (to your characters position) shuttle to the nearest station; or the station you have selected (hover your mouse over), or the station you have open (station interface), or the rail you have selected (hovered).

-This also works from the map view when you click a station there.
+This also works from the map view.

 ## "Lite"?